-National Law has not yet issued.
-However, in the case of an existing Irish AIFM, with an existing AIF, the intention of the Central Bank is that the NU Series of Notices which have been imposed prior to 22 July, 2013 will continue apply to the AIF until the AIFM is authorised, at which point the AIF Rulebook will become applicable to both the AIFM and its AIFs.
+In the case of an existing Irish AIFM, with an existing AIF, the intention of the Central Bank is that the NU Series of Notices which have been imposed prior to 22 July, 2013 will continue apply to the AIF until the AIFM is authorised, at which point the AIF Rulebook will become applicable to both the AIFM and its AIFs.
 This is the case for both external AIFM and self-managed AIF.

 Q. I am an existing Irish AIFM with an existing umbrella AIF.
-Can I establish a new sub-fund notwithstanding that I have not yet submitted my application for authorisation/registration under the AIFMD Regulations?
+Can I establish a new sub-fund notwithstanding that I have not yet submitted my application for authorisation/registration under the AIFM Regulations?

-A. Yes, a new sub-fund may be established and will, pending your authorisation/registration as an AIFM under the AIFMD Regulations, be subject to the NU Series of Notices.
-Once you have been authorised/registered under the AIFMD as its AIFM, the AIF Rulebook will apply to it.
+A. Yes, a new sub-fund may be established and will, pending your authorisation/registration as an AIFM under the AIFM Regulations, be subject to the NU Series of Notices.
+Once you have been authorised/registered under the AIFM Regulations as its AIFM, the AIF Rulebook will apply to it.
 This is the case for both external AIFM and self-managed AIF.

 Q. I am an existing Irish AIFM.
-Can I establish a new AIF pending submission of my application for authorisation/registration under the AIFMD Regulations?
+Can I establish a new AIF pending submission of my application for authorisation/registration under the AIFM Regulations?

 A. Yes.
 An existing Irish AIFM may establish a new AIF during the transitional period.
 In this case, the AIF Rulebook will apply to the AIF.
 The AIFM must comply on a best efforts basis.
 The depositary will, pending authorisation of the AIFM, be permitted to comply with the depositary regime applicable to start-up QIAIFs as set out in the Rulebook.
 AIFMs in this situation are advised to pay particular attention to ensuring that their planning towards compliance with the AIFMD takes fully into account the complex compliance challenges they particularly face in achieving best efforts.
+"Start-up AIFMs" refers to the regime applicable to new QIAIFs which have registered AIFMs.
+These QIAIFs must appoint an authorised AIFM within two years of their launch date.
+During the start-up period, depositaries of start-up QIAIFs must comply with the AIFMD depositary regime except in relation to depositary liability.